tagion/tagion/docs/gov/governance_areas/token_economy.md

 Given that the core objective of this exercise is to ensure the network’s long-term viability, security, and accessibility through adequate compensation of contributors, it is prudent to begin by assessing the expected rewards to be paid out.
 The starting point for this calculation is for the community to align on both the number and types of contributors required to keep the network operational, as well as the appropriate amount of TGN to be allocated as compensation for each role.

-For our purposes, let us assume the community intends to maintain a network consisting of 100 Core Node Operators [link], 50 Relay Node Operators [link], 50 Mirror Node Operators [link], and 5 full-time Developers [link].
+For our purposes, let us assume the community intends to maintain a network consisting of 100 Core Node Operators ([see Glossary](/docs/gov/glossary/index.md#nodes)), 50 Relay Node Operators ([see Glossary](/docs/gov/glossary/index.md#nodes)), 50 Mirror Node Operators ([see Glossary](/docs/gov/glossary/index.md#nodes)), and 5 full-time Developers ([see Glossary](/docs/gov/glossary/index.md#contributors)).
 With this setup in mind, it becomes essential to estimate the average compensation required for each of these roles to cover their expenses and ensure fair remuneration.
 In practice, the community may choose to estimate these costs by consulting directly with contributors to gather realistic insights into their compensation needs, or they may opt to set reward levels at amounts deemed collectively reasonable.

 For now, let us just assume that Core Node Operators are compensated with the equivalent of $300 in TGN per month to cover costs such as hardware, energy, and maintenance, while also ensuring a modest profit margin.
 Similarly, each Relay Node Operator is compensated with the equivalent of $150 in TGN per month, each Mirror Node Operator receives the equivalent of $100 in TGN per month, and each full-time Developer is paid the equivalent of $10,000 in TGN on average.